matn7/CS-Notes/src/main/java/spring/SPRING-CORE.md

 `Spring MVC`
 - Spring MVC framework provides decoupled way of developing web applications.
-With simple concepts like Dispatcher Servlet, ModelAndView and iewResolver, it makes it easy to develop web applications.
+With simple concepts like `Dispatcher Servlet`, `ModelAndView` and `ViewResolver`, it makes it easy to develop web applications.

 ## Spring boot